-10. The Government Stock diluted, but did not eliminate, the economic interests of the Companies' private shareholders.
+- 10. The Government Stock diluted, but did not eliminate, the economic interests of the Companies' private shareholders.
 The warrants to purchase 79.9% of the Companies' common stock gave Treasury "upside" via economic participation in the Companies' profitability, but this upside would be shared with private common shareholders (who retained rights to 20.1% of the Companies' residual value).
-James Lockhart, the Director of FHFA, accordingly assured Congress shortly after imposition of the conservatorship that Fannie's and Freddie's "shareholders are still in place . . . common shareholders have an economic interest in the companies" and that "going forward there may be some value" in that interest.
+James Lockhart, the Director of FHFA, accordingly assured Congress shortly after imposition of the conservatorship that Fannie's and Freddie's "shareholders are still in place . . . common shareholders have an economic interest in the companies" and that "going forward there may be some value" in that interest. - 11.
+Under FHFA's supervision-and, on information and belief, at the insistence and direction of Treasury-the Companies were forced to excessively write down the value of their assets, primarily due to FHFA's wildly pessimistic assumptions about potential future losses.

-11. Under FHFA's supervision-and, on information and belief, at the insistence and direction of Treasury-the Companies were forced to excessively write down the value of their assets, primarily due to FHFA's wildly pessimistic assumptions about potential future losses.
 Despite the Companies' concerns, FHFA caused the Companies to incur substantial non-cash accounting losses in the form of loan loss provisions.
 To be clear, tens of billions of dollars of these provisions-recognized by the Companies as expenses-were completely unnecessary since the potential loan losses never materialized into actual losses.
 Nonetheless, by June 2012, the Agencies had forced Fannie and Freddie to issue \$161 billion in Government Stock to make up for the balance-sheet deficits caused by the Agencies' unrealistic and overly pessimistic accounting decisions, even though there was no indication that the Companies' actual cash expenses could not be met by their cash receipts.
 The Companies were further forced to issue an additional \$26 billion of Government Stock so that Fannie and Freddie would be able to pay cash dividends to Treasury even though, as explained above, the Companies were never required to pay cash dividends.
 Finally, because (i) the Companies were forced to issue Government Stock to Treasury that they did not need to continue operations and (ii) the structure of Treasury's financial support did not permit the Companies to repay and redeem the Government Stock outstanding, the amount of the dividends owed on the Government Stock was artificially-and permanently-inflated.

 12. As a result of these transactions, Treasury amassed a total of \$189 billion in Government Stock.
 But based on the Companies' performance in the second quarter of 2012, it was apparent that there was still value in the Companies' private shares.
-Treasury's attempt to drown the Companies by extending a concrete "life preserver" had failed.
+Treasury's attempt to drown the Companies' other shareholders by extending to the Companies a concrete "life preserver" had failed.
 By that time, the Companies were thriving and paying 10% annualized cash dividends on the Government Stock without drawing additional capital from Treasury.
 And based on the improving housing market and the high quality of the newer loans backed by the Companies, it was apparent that they had returned to stable profitability.
-This return to profitability made it inevitable that the Companies would be reversing many of the non-cash accounting losses they had incurred under FHFA's supervision, and the reversal of those paper losses would result in massive profits.
-Given the broad-based recovery in the housing industry that had occurred by the middle of 2012, the Agencies fully understood that the Companies were on the precipice of generating huge profits, far in excess of the dividends owed on the Government Stock.
+The Agencies had specific information from the Companies demonstrating that this return to profitability was inevitable because the Companies would soon be reversing many of the non-cash accounting losses they had incurred under FHFA's supervision.
+In light of that information and the broadbased recovery in the housing industry that had occurred by the middle of 2012, the Agencies fully understood that the Companies were on the precipice of generating huge profits, far in excess of the dividends owed on the Government Stock.
 Moreover, when the Net Worth Sweep was suddenly imposed on the Companies in August 2012, the financial crisis had clearly passed and there was absolutely no need for "drastic emergency action" by the Agencies.